LightSail, a Planetary Society solar sail spacecraft

-Japan’s IKAROS spacecraft, launched to interplanetary space with Venus-bound Akatsuki in 2010, was the first and only spacecraft to have demonstrated controlled solar sailing as a sole method of propulsion.
+Japan’s IKAROS spacecraft, launched to interplanetary space with Venus-bound Akatsuki in 2010, was the first spacecraft to use controlled solar sailing its a sole method of propulsion.

-LightSail 2, which began development in 2009, will demonstrate the technology for CubeSats.
+LightSail, which began development in 2009, demonstrates the technology for CubeSats.
 CubeSats have revolutionized the space industry thanks to low-cost technology miniaturization, but often lack a means of propulsion.
-Weighing 60 times less than IKAROS but sporting a sail just 6 times smaller, LightSail 2 will demonstrate that CubeSats can carry solar sails with enough punch for orbital maneuvers, and still have room for science instruments.
+Weighing 60 times less than IKAROS but sporting a sail just 6 times smaller, LightSail demonstrates that CubeSats can carry solar sails with enough punch for orbital maneuvers, and still have room for science instruments.

 The first installment of our three-part LightSail history series looks back at the origins of solar sailing and a NASA project to send a giant solar sail to Halley's Comet.